 It’s a process called etiolation.
 Simply put, etiolation refers to a plant stretching out in search of sunlight.

-As they stretch out, they start to appear “leggy”, with large chunks of stem in between each leaf.
-Or, it can make rosette-shaped succulents stretch outwards, which makes them lose their rose-like appearance.
+As the plant stretches out, they start to appear “leggy”, with large chunks of stem in between each leaf.
+Or, it can make rosette-shaped succulents stretch outwards, which makes them lose their beautiful rose-like appearance.

 You see, succulents are smart.
 If they’re not receiving adequate amounts of sunlight, they’ll literally move towards the nearest light source to get the sunlight they need.